 For a long time, we used a typical water bottle sprayer to mist and water our seedlings.
 We have done this for years and it’s a very effective method.

-You don’t really need a mist-like spray, just something that gives you a bit of control over how much water reaches the seedlings.
-It just needs to be gentle enough not to knock over newly born seedlings.
+You don’t really need a super fine mist-like spray.
+The technique just needs to be gentle enough not to knock over newly born seedlings.

 The problem is, this spray bottle effort gets really tiring after a while.